vakhov/lua-profiler/README.md

 MIT license

 **Sample**:
-Output will be generated like this, all output here is ordered by time:
+Output will be generated like this, all output here is ordered by time (seconds):

     > TOTAL TIME   = 0.030000 s
     --------------------------------------------------------------------------------------